Template

 state: "{{ states.sensor | selectattr('state', 'in', ['unavailable', 'unknown', 'none']) | list | count }}"

 If the template accesses every state on the system, a rate limit of one update per minute is applied.
 If the template accesses all states under a specific domain, a rate limit of one update per second is applied.
-If the template only accesses specific states, receives update events for specifically referenced entities, or the homeassistant.update_entity service is used, no rate limit is applied.
+If the template only accesses specific states, receives update events for specifically referenced entities, or the homeassistant.update_entity action is used, no rate limit is applied.

 Considerations